 How Much Money Can I Make?

-Entry-level teaching jobs in Korea typically start around 2.1 Million won for approximately 8 hours a day.
-If you’re already working one of these entry-level jobs, you might not be so happy to know that you can make nearly double that for less time!
-There are numerous academies in Korea that offer close to 4 Million won a month, some for as less as 6 hours of work a day.
+Entry-level teaching jobs in Korea typically start around 2.0 million won for approximately 8 hours a day.
+The higher-paying teaching jobs in Korea start their salaries at 4 million won a month for entry level teachers, some for as few as 6 hours of work a day.
 Those are of course the cushiest of jobs (most places will have a normal 8–10 hour work day).
-If you don’t care about your freedom and are just hoping to make the most money possible, the highest paying jobs in Korea can offer upwards of 10 Million won a month (did anyone else hear a “WTF?!”).
-(Teachers at Hackers Education Group are known to make more than 10 Million won a month for long/hard work hours).
+If you are just hoping to make the most money possible, the highest paying jobs in Korea can offer upwards of 10 million won a month.
+(Teachers at Hackers Education Group are known to make more than 10 million won a month for long/hard work hours).

 Benefits (or lack thereof)